rust-lang/rust-wiki-backup/Proposal-for-unifying-traits-and-interfaces.md

 # Unifying traits and interfaces

-A high-level description of the changes proposed here already appears on the [[Note development roadmap]] page under the headings ``Extend interfaces to full traits'' and ``Enforce implementation coherence''.
+A high-level description of the changes proposed here already appears on the [[Note development roadmap]] page under the headings "Extend interfaces to full traits" and "Enforce implementation coherence".
 What follows is a more detailed explanation of the proposal.
 There are three parts: